 About the artist.

 Born in ‘92, Nada is a self-taught visual artist whose roots and heart are from Homs, Syria.
-She’s a strong believer that beyond bringing beauty to the world, art is a language and form of therapy that heals, liberates and builds community resilience.
+She’s a strong believer that beyond bringing beauty to the world, art is a form of language and that heals, liberates and builds community resilience.

 Her love for painting and using colorful new art mediums began in 2020 with her first acrylic and oil painting on canvas, and she hasn’t looked back since.

-The Syrian Revolution, Palestinian and Indigenous liberation movements, civil rights movements, and her 9-to-5 job as a humanitarian aid worker have had major influences on her life and artwork.
+The Syrian Revolution, Palestinian and Indigenous liberation movements, the civil rights movement, and her 9-to-5 job as a humanitarian aid worker have had major influences on her life and artwork.
 Her work and travel have unveiled the harsh truths of systemic inequality, from warfare and colonialism to the economic divide between the global south and north.
-She has chosen to devote her career and artistic expression to amplifying the often neglected and dehumanized narratives of individuals from marginalized communities and the global south.
-She aims to illuminate these realities and resistance movements, which has become a vital drive in her art, connecting her to her homeland in the Middle East.
+She has chosen to devote her career and aspects of her artistic expression to amplify the narratives of individuals from marginalized communities and the global south.
+She aims to illuminate these realities and highlight resistance movements, which has become a vital drive in her art, connecting her to her homeland in the Middle East.